Pumpkin Chocolate Chip Muffins

 PUMPKIN CHOCOLATE CHIP MUFFINS

-When I was in college my husband and I had a friend (who will rename nameless) who was a serial dater.
+When I was in college my husband and I had a friend (who will remain nameless) who was a serial dater.

 John and I were dating at the time and were discussing if our friend would ever settle down.